gabrielpreston/aws-amplify-gatsby-auth/README.md

-# Gatsby Auth starter with AWS Amplify
+# Gatsby Auth starter with AWS Amplify!

 This auth starter implements a basic authentication flow for signing up signing in users as well as protected client side routing using [AWS Amplify](https://amplify.aws).
 Auth features:
 - User sign up